i Employment law framework

 There are two legal immigration frameworks currently applicable in Spain:

-• Royal Decree 240/2007 of 16 February 2007, relating to the entry, free circulation and residence in Spain of EU nationals coming from EU Member States and the EEA; and
+- Royal Decree 240/2007 of 16 February 2007, relating to the entry, free circulation and residence in Spain of EU nationals coming from EU Member States and the European Economic Area (EEA); and

 In the event of a transnational worker assignment (hired by a company located outside the EU and transferred to the Spanish subsidiary or client), authorisation is granted as follows:

-- a General immigration framework: the work and residence permit is usually granted for a period up to one year and can be extended for another year.
-Exceptionally, it can be extended on an annual basis where the bilateral social security agreement between the sending country and Spain so states and it is formally approved by both the sending state and the Spanish social security departments.
+- General immigration framework: the work and residence permit is usually granted for a period up to one year and can be extended for another year.
+Exceptionally, it can be extended on an annual basis if stated in the bilateral social security agreement between the sending country and Spain, and it is formally approved by both the sending state and the Spanish social security departments.
 If there is no social security agreement between the sending country and Spain, the work and residence authorisation is granted for a period up to one year and can be extended for an additional period of one year.

-In both cases and after five years of legal and continuous residence, the foreign national is eligible to apply for a long-term residence permit valid for five years, allowing him or her to work in the same conditions as Spanish nationals.
+In both cases, and after five years of legal and continuous residence, the foreign national is eligible to apply for a long-term residence permit valid for five years, allowing him or her to work under the same conditions as Spanish nationals.

-In relation to EU/EEA nationals, they can start working upon arrival to Spain provided the registration at the social security system as local hire is in place, or a communication of transfer is submitted to the relevant labour authorities in case of a secondment prior to starting the work activities.
-No preliminary work permit approval is needed, although the applicant is required to be registered at the local police station if the intended stay is longer than 90 days.
+EU and EEA nationals can start working upon arrival in Spain provided they register locally with the social security system or a communication of transfer is submitted to the relevant labour authorities in case of a secondment prior to starting the work activities.
+A preliminary work permit is not required, although the applicant is required to be registered at the local police station if the intended stay is longer than 90 days.

 The company must pay taxes and social security costs for a foreign worker when applicable.